PhD Candidate and Instructor

 University of Illinois at Urbana-Champaign

 My background in history and cultural studies has led to interdisciplinary interests in ecocriticism, digital humanities, and collaborative pedagogy.
-For now, however, my time and efforts are predominantly invested in the early writing stages of my dissertation project, tentatively titled Sovereignty and the Common in Renaissance Repertory, 1583-1594.
+I am in the early writing stages of my dissertation project, tentatively titled Sovereignty and the Common in Renaissance Repertory, 1582-1594.
 Its aim is to apply a comparative approach to analyzing the theatrical experiences playing companies cultivated by tracing the competing rhetorics of status groups and the cultural fantasies of sovereignty they provide.
 You can find me tweeting regularly on these and new projects, theatre, and other early modern topics as @ElizETavares.